 Dry skin can also be a sign of dietary deficiencies, especially of essential fatty acids and vitamins A and B complex.
 Alcohol and caffeine are both diuretics and can dehydrate the skin.
 Dry skin can also be the sign of medical problems so if you are concerned, please see your doctor.
 Certain medications, such as diuretics and antihistamines, can also contribute to skin dryness.

-Men's moisturisers for dry skin
+The best men's moisturisers for dry skin

 - Choose a gentle alcohol-free moisturiser to replenish the water content of the skin.
 The ideal product will also contain a range of plant oils to feed and nourish the skin, and to reduce water loss from the skin surface – a good example is our Green People For Men - No. 3 Cooling Moisturiser.